City status in the United Kingdom: Wales

-Cardiff, Newport, Swansea and Wrexham are principal areas and have city councils.
+Cardiff, Newport, and Swansea are principal areas and have city councils.
+Wrexham, being awarded the status in 2022, still maintains its county borough council as of April 2023.
 The city councils of Bangor, St Asaph and St Davids are community councils with limited powers.

 Northern Ireland

 Belfast City Council is a local government district council.
 Since the local government reforms of 2015 the four other cities of Armagh, Derry, Lisburn and Newry form parts of wider districts and do not have their own councils.